Internships and More

 Have you ever wanted to serve as an intern but you didn’t have the financial means to pursue it?

 At PLU, we believe all students should have the ability to participate in an internship.
-Each year Alumni & Student Connections solicits applications from qualified PLU students for the Krise Endowed Internship Fund, the Long Science, Technology & Society Endowed Internship Fund, the Heike A. Phelps Memorial Scholarship.
+Each year Alumni & Student Connections solicits applications from qualified PLU students for the PLU Internship Fund, the Krise Endowed Internship Fund, the Long Science, Technology & Society Endowed Internship Fund, the Heike A. Phelps Memorial Scholarship.